sebastienwindal/RandomStuff/CommandLineTools.md

 open .
 ```

-Tired of vi, open a file in default text editor:
+Tired of vi, open a file in default text editor from the terminal:

 ```
 open -t file.txt